Losant/losant-mqtt-ruby/README.md

 The ``Client()`` initializer takes the following arguments:

 * device_id
   The device's ID.
 Obtained by first registering a device using the Losant platform.

 * key
   The Losant access key.

 * secret
   The Losant access secret.

 * secure
   If the client should connect to Losant over SSL - default is true.

 * retry_lost_connection
   If the client should retry lost connections - default is true.
 Errors on initial connect will still be raised, but if a good connection is subsequently lost and this flag is true, the client will try to automatically reconnect and will not raise errors (except in the case of authentication errors, which will still be raised).
 When this flag is true, disconnection and reconnection can be monitored using the `:close` and `:reconnect` events.

-###### Example
+##### Initializer Example

 ```ruby
 device = LosantMqtt::Device.new(device_id: "my-device-id",